dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency.md

 ### Update the Departments Index page

 The scaffolding engine created a `RowVersion` column for the Index page, but that field shouldn't be displayed.
 In this tutorial, the last byte of the `RowVersion` is displayed to help understand concurrency.
-The last byte is not guaranteed to be unique.
+The last byte isn't guaranteed to be unique.
 A real app wouldn't display `RowVersion` or the last byte of `RowVersion`.

 Update the Index page: